remotion-dev/remotion/packages/create-video/_template/README.md

 ## License

-Notice that a company license is needed.
+Notice that for some entities a company license is needed.
 Read [the terms here](https://github.com/JonnyBurger/remotion/blob/main/LICENSE.md).